clokep/clokep.github.io/content/pages/resources.rst

 .. _Python internals\: Arbitrary-precision integer implementation: https://rushter.com/blog/python-integer-implementation/
 .. _Sharing Your Labor of Love\: PyPI Quick and Dirty: https://hynek.me/articles/sharing-your-labor-of-love-pypi-quick-and-dirty/
 .. _Packaging a python library: https://blog.ionelmc.ro/2014/05/25/python-packaging/

+Django
+''''''

+* `How to Switch to a Custom Django User Model Mid-Project`_ by Tobias McNulty

+.. _How to Switch to a Custom Django User Model Mid-Project: https://www.caktusgroup.com/blog/2019/04/26/how-switch-custom-django-user-model-mid-project/

 Twisted
 '''''''